Luke3D/CIS_PD-NDM/README.md

 ## Hardware Requirements

-The code in the `CIS-PD_npg` repo can be run on a standard computer with enough RAM to support processing of the complete dataset as defined by the user.
+The code in the `CIS_PD-NDM` repo can be run on a standard computer with enough RAM to support processing of the complete dataset as defined by the user.
 For absolute minimum performance, a computer with 4 GB of RAM.
 For optimal performance, the following specifications are recommended:

 RAM: 16+ GB